partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

 Now that our stream is playing and our subscriptions are set up.
 The last thing to do is to create the modal which displays the question and choices when a messaged, housing a new question or answer, is received by our listeners.

 1. The first step is to create the view for when a new question is pushed.
-Paste the following function into in the game component below the large commented code block.
+Paste the following function into the the Game Component's `component.js` file!

 ```
     question = () => {